I think you’ll agree when I say, that you can’t build a great house on a weak foundation.

 Sit up straight with your legs extended out in front of you and your back straight.

-You can just bend your knees to the point where you feel comfortable in holding this posture for at least 30 seconds.
+You can just bend your knees to the point where you feel comfortable and hold this posture for at least 30 seconds.

 4. What crystals and stones are good for root chakra?